Andhra Pradesh Chief Secretary granted extension | Law-Order

 The State government, however, wrote to the Centre last month requesting that Das services be extended by three months from July 1 in view of the ongoing Covid-19 crisis.

-The Department of Personnel and Training issued an order today accepting the request and granting the extension to Das.
+The Department of Personnel and Training of the Centre issued an order today accepting the States request and granting extension to Das.

 Accordingly, the Chief Secretary would continue in office till September 30.